developermo-de/hackerMode/_posts/2016-03-28-supervisor-trees.markdown

 In regards to being familiar with crashing being fine - think of any REST API.
 Perhaps an issue with a specific API call causes a crash.
 Surely this shouldn't take down your server; there are other clients that need to make calls.
 Now of course servers don't crash this easily as they implement some reasonable recovery mechanism.

 Erlang's Supervisor Tree is essentially a slick implementation of such a recovery mechanism.
 Think of it as an exceptions implementation that works asynchronously - asynchronous exceptions.
-The processes in your app are monitored for failures and the relevant process are restarted in a safe way to make sure you app doesn't crash.
+The processes in your app are monitored for failures and the relevant processes are restarted in a safe way to make sure you app doesn't crash.

 This is definitely seeming interesting enough to warrant a deeper dive.
 Perhaps I'll revisit it for a weekly post :)